-The Energy Marketers of America (EMA), formerly known as the Petroleum Marketers Association of America (PMAA), is a federation of 47 state and regional trade associations representing energy marketers throughout the U.S. who supply 80 percent of all finished motor and heating fuel products sold nationwide including renewable hydrocarbon biofuels, gasoline, diesel fuel, biofuels, heating fuel, jet fuel, kerosene, racing fuel and lubricating oils.
-EMA member companies are mostly independent, family-owned, and operated businesses representing approximately 60,000 retail motor fuel stations nationwide and supply heating fuel to more than 5 million homes and businesses.
+The Energy Marketers of America (EMA), formerly known as the Petroleum Marketers Association of America (PMAA), is a federation of 47 state and regional trade associations representing energy marketers throughout the U.S. who supply 80 percent of all finished motor and heating fuel products sold nationwide including renewable biofuels, gasoline, diesel fuel, biofuels, heating fuel, jet fuel, kerosene, racing fuel and lubricating oils.
+EMA member companies are mostly independent, family-owned and operated businesses representing approximately 60,000 retail motor fuel stations nationwide and supply heating fuel to more than 5 million homes and businesses.
 EMA members have invested billions to comply with complex regulatory requirements and provide a safe and efficient infrastructure for liquid fuels.
-As Congress sets forth proposals to address societal and environmental changes, policymakers need to consider long-term economic impacts when providing a path forward for cleaner liquid fuels.
+As Congress sets forth proposals to address societal and environmental changes, policymakers need to consider long-term economic impacts as they develop policies to move the country to cleaner liquid fuels.